pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The library's :class:`~eventsourcing.domain.Snapshot` class can be used to create and restore snapshots of aggregate object instances.

+The :class:`~eventsourcing.domain.Snapshot` class is defined as a subclass of the domain event base class :class:`~eventsourcing.domain.DomainEvent`.
+It is defined as a frozen data class and extends the base class with attributes ``topic`` and ``state``, which hold the topic of an aggregate object class and the current state of an aggregate object.

 .. code:: python

     from eventsourcing.domain import Snapshot

-The class method :func:`~eventsourcing.domain.Snapshot.take` can be used to create a snapshot of an aggregate object instance.
-See the discussion of :ref:`snapshotting <Snapshotting>` in the application module documentation for more information.
+The class method :func:`~eventsourcing.domain.Snapshot.take` can be used to create a snapshot of an aggregate object.
+(See the discussion of :ref:`snapshotting <Snapshotting>` in the application module documentation for more information about taking snapshots in an event-sourced application.)

 .. code:: python